yiisoft/validator/docs/guide/result.md

 ];
 ```

-It's intentionally not provided out of the box due to complexity of iteration.
+It's intentionally not provided out of the box due to the complexity of iteration.
 However, this can be useful for dumping
 as JSON and storing in logs for example.

 Debugging original error objects is also more convenient.

-#### Filtering by specific attribute
+#### Filtering by a specific attribute

-This list can be also filtered by specific attribute.
-Only top level attributes are supported.
+This list can be also filtered by a specific attribute.
+Only top-level attributes are supported.

 ```php
 use Yiisoft\Validator\Result;